 A court orders Netherlands to halt fighter jet part exports to Israel over Gaza war

-"The court finds that there is a clear risk that Israel's F-35 fighter jets might be used in the commission of serious violations of international humanitarian law," the court said.
+"The court finds that there is a clear risk that Israel's F-35 fighter jets might be used in the commission of serious violations of international humanitarian law," the court said on Monday.

 The Dutch affiliate of the international humanitarian group Oxfam, along with two other nongovernmental human rights groups that sued the government in December, welcomed the decision.

 "This positive ruling by the judge is very good news, especially for civilians in Gaza," Oxfam said in a statement.
-"It is an important step to force the Dutch government to adhere to international law," it said.
+"It is an important step to force the Dutch government to adhere to international law."

-The court decision came as Dutch Prime Minister Mark Rutte is on a trip to Israel.

-Lockheed Martin's Israel division said it is evaluating what impact the court decision could have on its supply chain, The Times of Israel reported.
-The company's F-35 website says each of the jets contains components manufactured by Dutch companies.
+Israel denies it is violating international law, saying it is fighting in Gaza to crush Hamas and secure the release of hostages after the Palestinian militant group's deadly Oct.
+7 attack on Israel.

+But the court said, "Israel's attacks on Gaza have resulted in a disproportionate number of civilian casualties, including thousands of children."

-The court ordered the government to enforce the decision within seven days and said the state has eight weeks to appeal the decision.
+It ordered the Dutch government to enforce the decision within seven days and said the state has eight weeks to appeal the decision.

 "In the government's view, the distribution of American F-35 parts is not unlawful," the government said in a statement.
-"The government believes it is up to the State to its determine foreign policy.
-The government is lodging an appeal in cassation because it believes the Court of Appeal did not take sufficient account of this."
+It said the court failed to take into account the state's role in determining foreign policy.

+The Israel division of Lockheed Martin, maker of the F-35, said it is evaluating what impact the court decision could have on its supply chain, The Times of Israel reported.

 The United Kingdom faces a similar suit, brought by two human rights groups, trying to prevent weapons exports to Israel.